erikarn/erikarn.github.io/heathkit/SB-200/notes.md

  * Adjust power up a little
  * Re-adjust Tune to maximise output power - should dip the plate again
  * And start adjusting Load to peak power; should be dipping plate each time
- * Repeat until maximum CW exciter power
+ * Repeat until you hit 600W output power
  * If grid current peaks above the white section (ie, 100mA) - increase load to back it off
  * If plate current peaks above 500mA then decrease exciter power